Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: Got the line chart up and running by coding for 1 and half hours

 **Thoughts**: There were lots and lots of errors which I debugged and completed the line chart next is to put up the bar chart, country picker and style the page.
+Due to migraine I wasn't able to update the log on 16th , hence updating it today.
+This morning when I felt completely fine I suddenly remembered about the log and updated it immediately.
+I guess I order to make my headache go down I need to code for the whole day which magically stops my headache until I am coding!!

 **Lin(s) to work**: Would upload after completion